 - Digital and Multimedia Evidence and Forensics, Multimedia Forensics (including but not limited to Image-, Audio-, and Video Analysis, Biometrics, Linguistic Analysis of Texts);

 - Chip Forensics;

 - Mobile & Network Forensics;

-- Investigations of Cybercrime, Terrorism, Computer-Related Fraud, Computer-Related Forgery, Content-Related offenses (Child abuse materials, Promotion of extremism), Copyright Infringement;
+- Cybercrime investigation, Terrorism, Computer-Related Fraud, Computer-Related Forgery, Content-Related offenses (Child abuse materials, Promotion of extremism), Copyright Infringement;

-- Other Legal Aspects of Digital Evidence Procedure and Applications.
+- Other Legal Aspects of Digital Evidence Procedure and Applications; Cloud Computing Security;

 - Web Application Security;